-83.3 Academic Regulations
+Academic Regulations 83.3

-Admissions: The Faculty of Engineering admits students into a first- or qualifying-year program and into specialized programs at the second-year level.
+(1) Admissions: The Faculty of Engineering admits students into a first- or qualifying-year program and into specialized programs at the second-year level.
 All admissions are on a competitive basis.

-Admissions into the first or qualifying year program include students who are coming directly from high school and students with less than 30.0 engineering units of post secondary transfer credit.
+Admissions into the first or qualifying year program include students who are coming directly from high school and students with less than 30.0 engineering units of postsecondary transfer credit.
 On an annual basis, the minimum high school average for students entering directly from high school is reviewed and may be adjusted to reflect demand and space availability.
-This average is calculated across the five required admission subjects (Alberta Grade 12 Chemistry 30, English 30-1, Pure Mathematics 30, Mathematics 31 and Physics 30 or their equivalent) and for the past several years it has been 80.0%.
+This average is calculated across the five required admission subjects (Alberta Grade 12 Chemistry 30, English 30-1, Mathematics 30-1, Mathematics 31 and Physics 30 or their equivalent), and for the past several years it has been 80.0% or above.
 All high school students who meet the minimum average are admitted to the first or qualifying year program.

 There is a maximum number of students which can be accommodated in the first or qualifying year program.
-Spaces available after all eligible applicants from high school have been admitted are offered to students with post secondary transfer credit.
-Factors in selecting students from this group for admission are academic performance and the specific courses which earn transfer credit
+Spaces available after all eligible applicants from high school have been admitted are offered to students with postsecondary transfer credit.
+Factors in selecting students from this group for admission are academic performance and the specific courses which earn transfer credit.